Omega-3, the fatty acid found in fish, helps to decrease blood pressure and can aid the battle against depression, a study has found.

 It is beneficial in the fight against body fats, atherosclerosis, which is the plaque that builds up in the arteries, and irregular heart rhythms.

-On top of the physical health benefits of fish oils on the heart and in fighting arthritis, Dr Brown’s research revealed how some individuals who suffer from anxiety, depression or premenstrual syndrome would benefit from the use of Omega-3 supplements.
+On top of the physical health benefits of fish oils on the heart and in fighting arthritis (opens in new tab), Dr Brown’s research revealed how some individuals who suffer from anxiety (opens in new tab), depression (opens in new tab) or premenstrual syndrome (opens in new tab) would benefit from the use of Omega-3 supplements.

 A placebo study previously conducted on nearly 50 participants showed those who took fish oils containing Omega-3 had improved mood profiles, with increased vigour and energy and reduced anger, anxiety, and depression states.